-In this article, we will be examining what performance testing is alongside the many types and tools available, the challenges and benefits involved with performance testing and much more.
+In this article, we will be examining what performance testing is alongside the many types and performance testing tools available, the challenges and benefits involved with performance testing, and much more.
 This comprehensive guide will also include an analysis of automated performance testing which is becoming more common as technology advances even further.

 What is performance testing?